Daniel-KM/Omeka-S-module-Bibliography/README.md

   language and the country are separated with "-", not "_".
 * `append_site` (boolean): to append the site or not.
 * `append_access_date` (boolean): to append the access date.
-* `bibliographic` (boolean): used for a real bibliographic reference, when an item is a simple book or article.
-It implies no site and no access date.
 * `mode` (string): how to display the citation (option used to display it differently in various contexts).
 Default managed values are "list" and "single" (default).
 It may avoid to use a specific partial.
 * `template` (string): partial to use for display, default is `common/citation`. currently).

-  Any other option is passed to the template.
+The default options are used for Omeka resources.
+You may unset options to append the site and the access date for real bibliographic resources.
+Any other option is passed to template.

 The result can be customized via the template `common/citation` in `view/`.